 Innocence Lawyers in Wisconsin and Michigan have filed numerous appeals on behalf of Justly Johnson.
 All were heard by Judge Prentiss Edwards who presided over their original trial.

 Every appeal was rejected.
 But Edwards recently retired so a new judge will be assigned to Scott's case.

 "As long as you get a fresh set of eyes on it, a judge who's fair-minded as I think most of them tend to be, we feel really good about our chance," Syed said.

 And Scott's mom, who has suffered through 14 years of hopelessness, is ever so grateful for the efforts of the Innocence Clinic.

 "I think they're wonderful and they're concerned about him and trying to help him and I think you are a jewel, because you are trying to help him," Smith told Scott Lewis.

 And smith says her son, who supposedly gunned down a young mom on Mother's Day, never, ever forgets his own mom on Mother's Day.

 She showed Scott Lewis her latest gift.
 A heart-shaped pillow crocheted by a fellow inmate bearing the words "loving mother".

-The Court of Appeals has had Justly Johnson's latest appeal for nine months.
+of Appeals has had Justly Johnson's latest appeal for nine months.
 Lawyers expect to hear something on that soon and are optimistic about getting a new hearing in Scott's case.

 If either man is granted a new trial, the other will also likely get one, innocence lawyers say, since the evidence is identical in both cases.